AlbertoV5/TouchOSC-Betov5/UserGuide.md

 These are basic shortcuts with focus on Monitoring, Tools, Windows and temporary Track and Midi controls.
 The later ones will be replaced with a detailed marker and region navegation control.

-These are very dependant on your workflow so feel free to edit the Realearn preset.
+This whole section is Connection #1 for Realearn which is very dependant on workflow so feel free to edit both the Realearn preset and TouchOSC file.

-This whole section is Connection #1.

 ### Mixer